Great – you’ve chosen an animation studio — and you are raring to go!

 …Is there a catch-phrase, slogan or concept that you feel is key to your messaging?
 For example: in a video production for Kawet, we created the tag line “puts the app in ‘snappy’ “.
 By knowing this ahead of time, we can work this into the design.

 Keep in mind that less heavily branded material gets shared more than heavily branded material.
 So if you are hoping that the video goes viral, less is more.
 Going back to the Coke example, using your key colors throughout and then having a well-placed logo in a limited number of frames may be enough to subtly brand your video and maintain its chances of going viral.

 It is helpful to know the reason you are doing the video in order to select the key messages — even if you are thinking of it as a simple placeholder for that spot on your website.
 That’s a job too!

-For instance, is the purpose of the video to grab attention and draw potential customers into your website or is the video to be used as an tool by your sales people?
+For instance, is the purpose of the video to grab attention and draw potential customers into your website or is the video to be used as a tool by your sales people?
 Is the video to make a complex product or service clearer or is it to highlight user benefits?
 Is the key reason for the video to gain more customers or is to ensure that “signed-on” customers have a better experience using your product or service?
-Maybe its for internal training or a way to enable investors to visual the future of your business?
+Maybe it’s for internal training or a way to enable investors to visualize the future of your business?
 Knowing the “job” of the video will make it easier for you to ensure that the video is successful.

 Plus, if you can set a goal for the video project you can also measure ROI.
-For example, if you are expecting the video to increase leads by 5% or get people to spend time more time on website, you can build this kind of tracking into the video right from the start.
+For example, if you are expecting the video to increase leads by 5% or get people to spend more time on the website, you can build this kind of tracking into the video right from the start.